Advanced Training Program in Transgender Mental Health

 To apply, please submit a graduate application.
-The application deadline is Nov 30, 2017.
-Reviews begin Dec 1, 2017, and decisions will be made shortly after.
-The program will begin on January 16, 2018.
+The application deadline is August 31, 2018 and announcement of acceptance will be on October 1, 2018 and the program will begin in the Spring Semester.
 For information about requirements, please visit the Application Requirements page.

 Space is limited to 40 participants to assure individualized training experiences.

 Cost is $5,000 per student, which includes all materials and food at the weekend training sessions.
 Tuition may be paid in installments.
 Please contact the Widener Financial Aid Services Department for questions about loans.

 Scholarships have been created to assure that these trainings increase the number of therapists who are greatly needed in our community of support professionals.
 Therapists who are part of the following communities are encouraged to apply: people of color, transgender and gender non-binary therapists, and clinicians with strong religious affiliations.
 Applicants will submit a 250-word short essay sharing their personal connection to this work, their therapy role/goals, and how they will use the training to achieve their therapy/treatments goals.
 The grant application essay will be submitted as supplemental material on the application.